Back to All Blogs

 • Library: Your draw pile (your deck).

-• Battlefield: The table where the action happens.
-Lands, creatures, and artifacts sit here while in play.
+• Battlefield: The "table" where the action happens.
+This is where your lands, creatures, and artifacts sit while they are in play.

 • Graveyard: The discard pile.
-Spells go here after use, and creatures go here when they die.
+This is where spells go after use and where creatures go when they die.

 Combat Phase

-• Declare Attackers: You choose which creatures attack.
-You attack the player, not their creatures.
+• Declare Attackers - you choose which creatures to send in.
+Note: You attack the player, not their creatures!

-• Declare Blockers: Your opponent chooses which of their untapped creatures will block.
+• Declare blockers - your opponent chooses which of their untapped creatures will jump in the way to protect their life total.

-• Damage: Creatures deal damage to each other.
-If a creature’s toughness is reduced to 0, it goes to the graveyard.
+• Damage - creatures deal damage to each other.
+If a creature’s toughness hits 0, it goes to the graveyard.

 Main Phase 2

-A second opportunity to cast spells and play your land for the turn (if you didn’t during Main Phase 1).
+A second main phase to play spells and your one land for the turn (if you didn't in Main Phase 1).

 End Phase